NorSC/supervisor-search/_supervisors/alan-godfrey.md

   - Python
   - R
   - TensorFlow
+  - ReactNative
 additional_details: ""
-additional_details_msc: Dr Godfrey is lead for his departments Digital Health & Wellbeing research group as well as Deputy REF lead.
-His major research is in algorithms for data science and analytics in healthcare.
+additional_details_msc: Dr Godfrey is lead for his departments Digital Health & Wellbeing research group.
+His major research is in algorithms for data science and analytics in healthcare and use of wearables.
 This includes areas of artificial intelligence, machine learning, data mining and multidimensional signal processing.
 He has published over 100 papers on those topics in various engineering and medical journals from a portfolio of translational-based research.
 He serves as Deputy Editor for [npj/Nature Digital Medicine](https://www.nature.com/npjdigitalmed/), Editor for [Maturitias](https://www.journals.elsevier.com/maturitas) and Associate Editor for [Journal of NeuroEngineering &